Sustainability

 Commercial and Hospitality Properties

-Replace single-use bathroom amenities packaging with recyclable packaging in all Singapore hospitality properties by 2025 Ongoing
+Replace single-use bathroom amenities packaging with recyclable packaging in all Singapore hospitality properties by 2025 Target Met

 Goal 8: Decent Work and Economic Growth